michael11albrecht/smart_toll_matlab/readme.md

 # Smart Toll Application

 This application is a MATLAB-based UI tool for initializing and calculating routes on a map segment.
+The final idea behind the project is creating a routing application which takes toll pricing weighted between 0 and 1 into routing calculation.
+This should close the gap between using avoid tolls and fastest route.
+For now the application is developed around the french road network.

 ## Installation